sanaya7/cse-15l-lab-reports/lab-report-3.md

 ## 1. `-r`
 `r` is used to search for a string recursively in all directories.\
-Here are two examples:
+Here are two examples:\
+All the matching strings are highlighted in red.
 ![Image](r1.png)
 ![Image](r2.png)
 It is important to note that `-r` looks at uppercase and lower case.
 Searching for "Centuries" will give results for Centuries with 'C' capatalized.

 ## 2. `-i`
 `i` is basically `r` but ignoring case sensitivity.
 It searches for the relevant string no matter if it's uppercase or lowercase.\
-Here are two examples:
+Here are two examples:\
+Note: we searched in lowercase but results are also in uppercase.
 ![Image](i1.png)
 ![Image](i2.png)